openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operations-specifications/matrix/Inverse_14.rst

 **Short description**: *Inverse* operation computes either the inverse or adjoint (conjugate transposes) of one or a batch of square invertible matrices.

 **Detailed description**: *Inverse* operation computes the inverse of a square matrix.
-The operation uses LU decomposition with partial pivoting to compute the inverses.
+The operation uses LU decomposition with partial pivoting to compute the inverses. (`LU decomposotion with partial pivoting algorithm <https://jonshiach.github.io/ODEs-book/pages/5.3_LUP_decomposition.html>`__)

 The inverse matrix A^(-1) of a square matrix A is defined as: